Cisco Compliance Audit

 Control Plane (Examples)¶

-- STP global posture and priority behavior
+- STP global posture and priority behaviour

 - VTP mode requirements